 They desire to go off the agency and work for whites as soon as their crops are sown.

 1882: The Indians of this agency for the past year have been peaceable, quiet, and as a rule, industrious, cultivating their small farms, and fencing and clearing their lands.
 They are now living in small houses upon their separate tracts of land, each family having a tract of land fenced in, a barn and other buildings, and each cultivating more or less land and the able-bodied Indians of this agency are almost wholly making their own and their families support without other assistance…

 1884: many of them are experts in the management of farm machinery and frequently get jobs through harvest from whites outside the reserve.
-A few of them own threshers, reapers and mowers, which they run at their own expense and for their own benefit.
-These Indians are purely an agricultural and stock raising people.
-There are a few head of young horses on the reserve, owned by Indians that are as good as any int eh country.
+A few of them own threshers, reapers, and mowers, which they run at their own expense and for their own benefit.
+These Indians are purely agricultural and stock raising people.
+There are a few heads of young horses on the reserve, owned by Indians that are as good as any int eh country.
 Their small bands of cattle are of such quality that they are sought by the Portland and Salem Markets.

 1885: They have increased the area of their farms by fencing some new land, which they have plowed and sown to grain, either wheat or oats.
 Many of them have built new houses, barns, and sheds, which will render themselves and their families more comfortable through the winter… I would urge the speedy surveying of the land embraced in this reservation and the allotting the same to the Indians of this agency in lots of 160 acres to heads of families and 8- acres to single men….